 |Purchase methodology||ETF must be purchased on exchanges.||Units can be purchased in regular intervals through SIP or lump sum.|

 |Price Basis||The basis of the price will be through the demand and supply of security in the stock market.||The NAV is underlying for the price basis.|

 |Trading Fees||ETF trading fees are generally high||One can trade in mutual funds with low trading fees.|

 Like the stocks and closed-end mutual funds, Index funds are traded on regular stock exchanges and are created with a specific purpose or say objectives.
 For example, an ETF’s (type of index fund) components may replicate and try to mirror the performance of a broader stock index, like the S&P 500 (one of the biggest stock indexes in the world), or a commodity like lithium.
-Because ETFs or say the index funds are traded on the regular stock exchanges, their valuations will change in real time entire period on the trading day, despite their underlying Net Asset Values.
+Because ETFs or say the index funds, are traded on the regular stock exchanges, their valuations will change in the real-time entire period on the trading day, despite their underlying Net Asset Values.

-A mutual fund is a kind of fund that combines the funds of hundreds or thousands of investors to buy the securities, which includes bonds, stocks, CDs, money market funds and many alike.
-All mutual funds as stated above do have specific purpose or objectives, for example, they might focus on a particular industry or sector, or will generate a predetermined income or rate of return.
+A mutual fund is a kind of fund that combines the funds of hundreds or thousands of investors to buy the securities, which includes bonds, stocks, CDs, money market funds, and many alike.
+All mutual funds, as stated above, do have specific purposes or objectives; for example, they might focus on a particular industry or sector or will generate a predetermined income or rate of return.

-This has a been a guide to the top difference between Index Funds vs Mutual Funds.
-Here we also discuss the Index Funds vs Mutual Funds key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between Index Funds vs Mutual Funds.
+Here we also discuss the Index Funds vs Mutual Funds key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more.